notagain-pwn/hackthebox/Challenges/pwn/Getting Started/README.md

 base = leaked_ret - offset_to_ret - main_offset
 win_addr = base + win_offset
 ```

+Or `win_addr = leaked_ret - offset_to_ret - 0x4ab`, as `leaked_ret - offset_to_ret` is the runtime address of main, and `0x4ab` the distance between main and win.

+But the first solution is better as we use dynamic offsets from ELF symbols.

 This gives us the **actual runtime address of `win()`**, despite PIE.